Benzene Exposure | Benzene Lawyer

 - Non Hodgkin Lymphoma

 If you or a loved one is suffering from benzene caused illness from long-term exposure, contact The Carlson Law Firm.
-We have a qualified Benzene lawyer who can help you navigate the complex legal system.
+We have a qualified benzene lawyer who can help you navigate the complex legal system.
 You do not have to face the mounting medical bills and other damages alone.
 Our firm can help you get the recovery you deserve.

-Benzene Exposure and Cancer
+How Benzene Exposure can lead to Cancer

 Although benzene is known to cause multiple adverse health effects, benzene exposure is most associated with acute myeloid leukemia (AML).
 This is because rates of leukemia, particularly AML, are found in higher levels in workers exposed to high levels of benzene.
-For example, those who work in shoe or chemical factories, as well as oil refineries are at increased risks of developing leukemia.
+For example, those who work in a shoe or chemical factories, as well as oil refineries are at increased risks of developing leukemia.

 As we have established, benzene primarily affects the blood in those with long-term exposure.
 Leukemia is a malignant progressive disease in which the bone marrow and other blood-forming organs produce increased numbers of immature or abnormal leukocytes.
-The suppression of creating new, normal blood cells leads to anemia and other symptoms.
+Further, the suppression of creating new, normal blood cells leads to anemia and other symptoms.

-Because of its link to leukemia, the Internation Agency for Research on Cancer (IARC) designated benzene as a carcinogen.
+Because of its link to leukemia, the International Agency for Research on Cancer (IARC) designated benzene as a carcinogen.
 This is based on sufficient evidence linking the chemical with multiple types of leukemia.
 In addition, several U.S. agencies have linked benzene exposure to leukemia and classified the substance as a carcinogen.

 Types of Cancers in Benzene Lawsuits